FRACS Orthopaedic Surgery Fellowship Examination Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The FRACS Orthopaedic Surgery Fellowship is a Written and oral examination components covering orthopaedic surgery and musculoskeletal medicine.
+The FRACS Orthopaedic Surgery Fellowship Examination is Seven segments: two written papers plus five clinical/viva segments, marked on the Expanded Close Marking System.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Viva station anxiety: structured communication of orthopaedic management is a learned skill that requires repeated practice.